 ON THIS PAGE: You will learn about the different ways doctors use to treat people with CML.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
+This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of leukemia.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study to test a new approach to treatment to prove it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 Descriptions of the most common treatment options for CML are listed below, followed by information on measuring treatment effectiveness and the common treatment recommendations outlined by the disease phase.
 Treatments for CML have improved greatly in the last 12 years, completely changing how treatment is given and helping many patients live longer.